T4 (SEPTA Metro)

-The T4 (Woodland Avenue line), formerly route 11, is a trolley line operated by the Southeastern Pennsylvania Transportation Authority (SEPTA) that connects the 13th Street station in downtown Philadelphia, Pennsylvania, to Darby Transportation Center in Darby, Pennsylvania.
-It is one of five lines that are part of the T trolley network.
-Sitting at an average of 13,580 riders per weekday in 2019, it is the most used T route, even though it lacks overnight service.
+The T4, formerly Route 11, is a light rail line operated by the Southeastern Pennsylvania Transportation Authority (SEPTA) that connects the 13th Street station in Center City, Philadelphia, to Darby Transit Center in Darby, Pennsylvania.
+It is one of five T services of the SEPTA Metro.
+Sitting at an average of 13,580 riders per weekday in 2019, it is the most used T service.